ARTE+ ORGAN FESTIVAL

 Santa Rita Parish, Madrid

-Organized by: Santa Rita Parish & the Augustinian Recollects
+Organized by: Parish of Santa Rita & Augustinian Recollects

-The parish of Parroquia Santa Rita in Madrid will host the 2026 Music Festival, a concert series bringing together outstanding international performers from March to June 2026.
+The Parish of Santa Rita in Madrid will host the 2026 Music Festival, a concert series bringing together distinguished international performers between March and June 2026.

-The concerts take place on the amazing organ of the Santa Rita Church — Órgano Schuke-Blancafort.
+The concerts will take place on the magnificent organ of the Church of Santa Rita — the Schuke-Blancafort organ.

-Under the artistic direction of pianist and organist Anastasiia Marú and her project ARTE+, and with the support of Order of Augustinian Recollects, the festival will present organ recitals, chamber music concerts, and interdisciplinary projects combining music, visual art, and cultural heritage.
+Under the artistic direction of pianist and organist Anastasiia Marú and her ARTE+ project, and with the support of the Augustinian Recollects, the festival will feature organ recitals, chamber music concerts, and interdisciplinary programs combining music, visual art, and heritage.

-The festival will open on March 14, 2026, with an organ recital by Anastasiia Marú, and will feature artists such as:
+The series will open on March 14, 2026, with an organ recital by Anastasiia Marú and will include performances by:

-and internationally renowned soprano Angélica de la Riva, who will perform the closing concert on June 27.
+and international soprano Angélica de la Riva — 27/06/2026, who will perform the closing concert.

-Among the festival’s most innovative proposals is the ARTE+ project, which merges live music with visual arts, alongside intimate-format chamber concerts.
+Among the festival’s most innovative features is the ARTE+ project, which fuses live music with visual arts, as well as chamber concerts in an intimate format.

-The festival aims to bring classical music closer to the public, highlight the value of the organ heritage, and create a meeting point between different artistic disciplines.
+The festival aims to bring classical music closer to the public, highlight organ heritage, and create a space for interaction between different artistic disciplines.

 🕘 Concerts begin at 20:45